EasyCorp/EasyAdminBundle/Resources/doc/10-customizing-design.md

 ![Vertical form style](images/easyadmin-form-vertical.png)

 The `horizontal` and `vertical` values are just nice shortcuts to use any of the two built-in form themes.
-In case you have created your own form theme, use it as follows:
+But you can also use your own form themes.
+Just set the full theme path as the value of the `form_theme` option:

 ```yaml
 easy_admin: